Movatterモバイル変換

 Why I like it:

-Like our top Arlo pick, it's of the few security cams that works with Apple Home, although you will need to purchase an additional SmartHub.
+Like our top Arlo pick, it's one of the few security cams that work with Apple Home, although you will need to purchase an additional SmartHub.
 It also has an extra-wide viewing angle of 160 degrees, making these cams good for viewing broad spaces.

-While you can change some settings for motion detection, object recognition and similar features, remember that the floodlight will usually trigger movement.
-With a floodlight rated up to 2,000 lumens, that can be a serious drain on battery life and we’ve seen users complain that their batteries only last a few days.
+While you can adjust certain settings for motion detection, object recognition, and similar features, remember that the floodlight will typically trigger when movement is detected.
+With a floodlight rated up to 2,000 lumens, which can be a serious drain on battery life, and we’ve seen users complain that their batteries only last a few days.
 If this is a problem for you, the cam does come with a magnetic charging cable that’s suited for outdoor use, so you can rig up a wired alternative or spring for a solar panel connection, so you still have options.

 Who is this for: